 It can certainly be said that violin repair is one of the most difficult jobs in the world.
 The instrument itself must be completely cared for at all times, but if it comes to needing a repair you should always seek the help of a trained violin repair specialist.
 Here, we will review some of the most common issues that can cause your instrument to need repairs, as one should be familiar with minor problems to ensure that they don’t escalate to major ones.

-Q: It looks like my top start is to become unglued.
+Q: It looks like my top is starting to become unglued.
 What might be the problem?

 The first common problem is a seam opening up.
 Usually, it’s the top that can come loose as most adequately glued tops are glued with a weaker form of glue than the back.
 There are three main reasons for a top to start to become unglued.
 The first is excess dryness, the next is excess moisture, and the final is simply bad repair work.